vele616/monorepo/packages/jobboard/website/content/jobs/vp-growth-nixa-io-team-nixa-io-BvmJF.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/nixa-io"
 companyWebsite: "http://www.nixa.io/"
-summary: "Nixa.io wishes to hire a new vp growth.
+summary: "Nixa.io wishes to hire a new VP of growth.
 If you have 5+ years of experience and a track record of creating sustainable growth through successful planning and managing of sales and marketing initiatives, consider applying."
 summaryBackup: "Love #marketing, #sales, #management?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 ## Description